Ayush-iitkgp/leetcode-data-structures-and-algorithms/arrays_and_strings/prefix_sum/notes.md

 * Prefix sum allows us to find the sum of the subarray in O(1).
 * Now, if we want to calculate the sum of the subarray from index i to index j, it is `prefix[j] - prefix[i] + array[i]`

-**Note 1: Prefix sum is used when the problem involves sum/product of subarrays.**
+**Note 1: Prefix sum is used when the problem involves sum/product of sub-arrays.**

 **Note 2:** Prefix sum usually **reduces** the time complexity of a problem by O(n).